 19 of the best Irish pubs in London

 If you are of Irish descent, you may well be familiar with ‘The Irish Pub Song’ by The High Kings.
 The famously catchy lyrics proclaim that 'wherever you go around the world you'll find an Irish pub' – let us tell you, they aren’t wrong.
-Over the years, we’ve discovered Irish pubs everywhere from Bali to Bahrain Airport (true story) and it seems that the global appetite for a bit of craic shows no signs of slowing down anytime soon, with Irish pubs in London gracing nearly every neighbourhood.
+Over the years, we’ve discovered Irish pubs everywhere from Bali to Bahrain Airport (true story) and it seems that the global appetite for a bit of craic shows no signs of slowing down.
+This is even more true in the capital; London’s best Irish pubs span almost every neighbourhood.

 YOU MIGHT ALSO LIKE

-When it comes to enjoying some Gaelic hospitality in our own city, the fleet of Irish pubs London has to offer are the closest thing to an authentic slice of the Emerald Isle that you’ll find in the capital (short of booking a Ryanair flight to Dublin).
-What is the appeal of Irish pubs though and why are they so favoured over their British-or-otherwise counterparts?
+When it comes to enjoying some Gaelic hospitality in our own city, the fleet of Irish pubs London has to offer are the closest thing to an authentic slice of the Emerald Isle that you’ll find in the capital.
+What is the appeal of Irish pubs over their British-or-otherwise counterparts?

-Well, the answer to that is probably that Irish pubs are famous for offering up a dose of warm hospitality, alongside comforting pub grub and satisfying drinks such as Irish stew and smooth pints of Guinness.
+Well, the answer to that is probably that London’s best Irish pubs are famous for offering up a dose of warm hospitality, Guinness and Murphy's galore, traditional pub grub, and pint-friendly Thai food.
 You will also often find that the best Irish bars in London host live music, such as traditional folk bands and more.

 Next time you find yourself craving a Guinness, head to our pick of the best Irish bars in London, which are full of pints, Tayto crisps and good craic.